6 Tips for Protecting Your Valuables

 Make Your Home Less Tempting

 One way to prevent a burglary from happening in the first place is to make your home less tempting for burglars.
-If you have a security system installed or a smart home, keeping that sign in your front yard will help to deter anyone that may consider breaking into your home.
+If you have a home security system installed, keeping that sign in your front yard will help to deter anyone that may consider breaking into your home.
 If you purchase luxury items, make sure to discreetly dispose of the packaging.
 Nice shopping bags and boxes sticking out of your trash can is a call sign to home invaders that there are indeed items worth stealing inside your home.
 If you are going out of town, leaving a few lights on can also help keep burglars at bay.
 Even better, having some lights on a timer so that they turn on and off throughout the day, simulating a homeowner switching the lights on and off.
+This can also be done through a smart home security system that is accessible remotely through your cell phone.

 Don’t Keep Large Amounts of Cash